optimus889/Northridge-University-Information-Systems/README.md

 AWS_SES_FROM_EMAIL=noreply@yourdomain.com
 ```

-The frontend `.env` also reserves fields for a future AWS Cognito integration:
+The frontend `.env.example` also reserves fields for a future AWS Cognito integration:

 ```env
 VITE_AWS_REGION=us-east-1